zhangqiangming/zhangqiangming.github.io/_pages/about.md

 <!-- 🔥 -->
 # 🔥 News
+- *2025.10*: &nbsp;🌻🎉 Our paper [SSFusion]() has been accepted to ICDE 2026 (The 42st IEEE International Conference on Data Engineering ).
+I am the first author of this work.
 - *2025.07*: &nbsp;🌻🎉 I was awarded the HPDC2025 International Conference Travel Award (1,600 USD).
 - *2025.04*: &nbsp;🌻🎉 Our paper [ResiReduce]() has been accepted to Euro-Par 2025 (European Conference on Parallel and Distributed Computing).
 I contributed as the second author.
 - *2025.03*: &nbsp;🌻🎉 Our paper [SAFusion]() has been accepted to HPDC 2025 (ACM Symposium on High-Performance Parallel and Distributed Computing).
 I am the first author of this work.